gazay/share_some_love/LOVE_by_author.md

   Follow on github: [@kr](http://github.com/kr)

-  I appreciate time of [**Keith Rarick**](http://github.com/kr) for spending time on
+  I'd like to thank [**Keith Rarick**](http://github.com/kr) for the terrific realization of

 [**netrc**](https://github.com/geemus/netrc).

-Just be so cool as you are and remember that your work never being useless!
+Just be so great as you are and remember that your work never being useless!

 --------